 The project timeline should clearly convey the key deliverables and the corresponding due dates.

+To be a successful project manager, you have to be able to delegate tasks.
 This is a sample list of the roles and responsibilities of each team member.
 In this example, only the main task is displayed.
 Project plans should include complete details of each main activity, which can be integrated into the Gantt Chart.

 Learning how to write a project plan may be a daunting task, but as discussed in this article, the role of a project plan is crucial to the success of any project.
 By identifying the specific goals of a project and the corresponding boundaries, you and your team can make your activities more targeted and focused.
 The specific roles and responsibilities of team members contribute towards maximizing resources and minimizing costs.